isc-projects/isc-dnssec-guide/doc/getting-started.rst

 Recursive Server Hardware
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Enabling DNSSEC validation on a recursive server makes it a validating
+Enabling DNSSEC validation on a recursive server makes it a *validating
-resolver.
+resolver*.
 The job of a validating resolver is to fetch additional
 information that can be used to computationally verify the answer set.
 Below are the areas that should be considered for possible hardware
 enhancement for a validating resolver: